Dementia

 • Severe Alzheimer's disease on presentation, or

-• Acetylcholinesterase inhibitor not appropriate
+• Acetylcholinesterase inhibitors not appropriate

 Treat with acetylcholinesterase inhibitors